informatics-lab/machine-learning-traffic-cams/README.md

 To do my way, complete the entire [credentials.sh](https://github.com/met-office-lab/machine-learning-traffic-cams/blob/master/credentials.sh) file: the region of your present AWS server, the name of an S3 bucket, the name of a DynamoDB table, the name of your present working csv file.

+__ATTENTION:__

-__ATTENTION: Scraping can take a very long time with a to big csv file.
+__Scraping on your own machine can take a very long time with a to big csv file.
 You might want to split it.
 That way, be aware to save the new file as a csv in the [resources](https://github.com/met-office-lab/machine-learning-traffic-cams/tree/master/resources) folder.__

 ## AWS